gnu-octave/GNU-Octave-enable-64/README.md

 Means, that all other
 [build dependencies](https://www.gnu.org/software/octave/doc/interpreter/Build-Dependencies.html)
 (e.g. libtool, gfortran, ...) are properly installed on the system and, even better, building the "usual" Octave development version runs flawless.
-Building this project requires approximately **4 GB** disc space and **2 hours**, depending on your system.
+Building this project requires approximately **4 GB** disc space and **1 hour**, depending on your system.

 Using this Makefile is especially of interest, if one pursues the following